jmswisher/DevTopicInABox/CONTRIBUTING.md

 A topic box *must* contain at least the following elements:
 * A *code project* that demonstrates the topic.
 This is obviously a must for API topics.
 Even if the topic is about a developer tool, provide a sample file or project that people can use to play with the relevant features of the tool (for example, for a CSS tool, provide a CSS file and an HTML file that uses it).
 If you don't have a code project, you need to make a persuasive argument why code is not relevant for the topic.
   * Follow [best practices for example code](http://www.developer-evangelism.com/code.php) to make your code project self-contained and practical.
-  * Document *any* external dependencies (even jQuery), to ensure that others can find everything needed to run your code.
+  * Document *any* external dependencies (even jQuery), to ensure that others can find everything they would need to run your code.
   * All media (graphics, video, audio) files included with your project must be openly licensed to enable others to copy them.
+Include license references and attributions in your README.md file.
 * A *script for demoing* the topic.
 This is a list of actions a presenter takes to demonstrate the API, tool, etc.
 * *Presentation notes* outlining the main points that a presenter should make about the topic.